oswaltryan/usb-if-cv-suite-automator/README.md

 This command installs your project's local source code (`-e .` in requirements.txt) and all its dependencies.

 ### Step 3: Configure Windows System
 This step ensures your Windows environment is correctly configured for the automation.

-You can do this manually or with the provided script.
-Choose one method.
+1.  **Add Windows Terminal to PATH:** The automation scripts use `wt.exe` (Windows Terminal) to launch the post-reboot agent.
+You must ensure its location is in the system's PATH variable.
+    *   In File Explorer search your `C:` drive for "wt.exe".
+    *   Copy the path to that file.
+    *   Press `Win + R`, type `sysdm.cpl`, and press Enter.
+    *   Go to the `Advanced` tab and click `Environment Variables...`.
+    *   Under `System variables`, find and select the `Path` variable, then click `Edit...`.
+    *   Click `New` and add the path you copied earlier.
+    *   Click OK on all windows to save the changes.

+With that done, you can now set up the autostart agent using one of the following methods.

 ---
 #### Method A: Manual Configuration
 1.  **Prepare External Drive:** Plug in your external results drive.
-Open **Disk Management** in Windows and ensure the drive is assigned the letter **`Z:`**.
+Open **Disk Management** in Windows and ensure the drive is assigned the letter **`M:`**.
 This is required for the scripts to find it.
 2.  **Deploy Autostart Agent:**
     - Right-click on `C:\cv_suite_testing\scripts\autostart_cv_suite_testing.bat`.
     - Select **"Create shortcut"**.